-1. Hold AMEL in accordance with one of any type of the aircraft operated by the company, and qualifications acceptable to the Director PT.
-Smart Cakrawala Aviation.
-2. Has had at least 3 (three) years of diversified maintenance experience on types of Aircraft with which the operations are to be conducted, with an Air Operator or A.M.O.
-3. Knows the maintenance parts of the air carrier's Company Maintenance Manual and operations specifications and the applicable maintenance provisions of this part.
-4. Has been trained for all training required according to its Training Program.
+1. Hold AMEL in accordance with one of any type of the AOC capabilities, and qualifications acceptable to the Technical Manager.
+2. Has had at least 3 (three) years of diversified maintenance experience on types of Aircraft with which the operations are to be conducted, with an Air Operator.
+3. Knows the maintenance parts of the Company Maintenance Manual, Training Program Manual and the applicable maintenance provisions of this part.
+4. Has been trained for all training required according to Training Program.